kodecocodes/i9t/frontmatter/team.md

 ![width=30%](images/wendy_lincoln.jpg)

 By day, she manages complex content development projects and by night she escapes into the world of iOS.
-Before all this, she graduated top of her class from Le Cordon Bleu Portland, produced a cooking show named Hot Kitchen, wrote a cookbook and taught cooking classes.
-A few years ago she realized it's way more fun to write (and every teacher ever told her to be a writer), edit and play with computers; she's never looked back.
+Before all this, she produced a cooking show named Hot Kitchen, wrote a cookbook and taught cooking classes.
+A few years ago she realized her love for writing, editing and playing with computers; she's never looked back.
 Once in a while, her husband manages to tear her away from the computer for trips to the beach and random home improvement projects.